Abraham Laverton: Death and legacy

-A lifelong bachelor who lived his whole adult life with his sister, Charlotte, Laverton was succeeded by a nephew, W. H. Laverton, who continued the firm he had founded, A. Laverton & Co.
+A lifelong bachelor who lived his whole adult life with his sister Charlotte, Laverton was succeeded by a nephew, William Henry Laverton, who continued the firm he had founded, A. Laverton & Co.
 Ltd. This was still making cloth in Westbury in the Angel and Bitham Mills in the 1960s.

-Laverton’s sister Charlotte outlived him, settling at Bradford on Avon and dying there on 21 July 1890.
+Laverton's sister Charlotte outlived him, settling at Bradford on Avon and dying there on 21 July 1890.